 Richard has been instrumental in refining Chrysalix’s strategy for investing in startup companies commercializing advanced technologies.
 In addition to contributions at leading conferences and forums, Richard teaches Entrepreneurship and Entrepreneurial Finance as an Adjunct Professor in the MBA and IMBA programs at the University of British Columbia.

-Prior to joining Chrysalix in 2007, Richard was President & CEO of LED display technology company Brightside, which he successfully sold to Dolby Laboratories for annualized returns of 45% to 60%.
-Prior to that, he was President & CEO of NxtPhase where he raised $57 Million in venture capital financing, grew the company from two to 100 people, and built strategic relationships with large corporates including GE, Honeywell, Mitsubishi, three of Canada’s largest utilities and three larger utilities in the United States.
+Prior to joining Chrysalix, Richard was CEO of the high dynamic range imaging company Brightside, which was successfully sold to Dolby Laboratories for annualized investor returns of 45% to 60%.
+Prior to that, he was CEO of NxtPhase where he raised $57 Million in venture capital financing, grew the company from two to 100 people, and built strategic relationships with large corporations including GE, Honeywell, Mitsubishi, three of Canada’s largest utilities and three larger utilities in the United States.

-Richard started his career as a metallurgist with NEI Parsons, a division of Rolls Royce that designed steam turbines and generators for power generation.
-He worked on Drax, the largest coal fired power station in Europe and Bruce, one of the world’s largest nuclear generating station.
+Richard started his career as a metallurgist with NEI Parsons, a division of Rolls Royce that designed and built steam turbine generators for power generation.
+He worked on Drax, the largest coal fired power station in Europe and Bruce, one of the world’s largest nuclear generating stations.
 He continued working for Rolls Royce in Canada through their Ferranti Packard group, supplying high voltage electric power equipment to the electric utility industry.

 Richard has a Metallurgy Degree from Sheffield University and an MBA from Harvard Business School.